kadowning1/psuedo/psuedocode.md

 ## Start

 >>Functionality - User is wanting to make a cup of coffee.
 User confirms power is on.
+Machine heats water.
+User confirms water level .
 User inserts KCUP.
 User adds CoffeeMug.
 User makes CoffeeCup.
 User decides to addSugar or not.
 User decides to addCreamer or not.
 User enjoys Coffee or not.

 ## Object/Data Structures